Filter, Search, and Sort Responses from the NVIDIA NeMo Evaluator API#

-You can filter and sort results when you query the NVIDIA NeMo Evaluator API.
-For example, you can list all evaluation jobs, but use a filter to return only jobs that were created today.
-A sample response that includes information about filtering, sorting, and pagination looks like the following.
+You can filter, search, and sort results when you query the NVIDIA NeMo Evaluator API.
+For example, you can list all evaluation jobs, filter for exact matches (like a specific namespace), search with substring matching (like jobs with names containing “training”), and sort by creation date.
+A sample response that includes information about filtering, searching, sorting, and pagination looks like the following.

 {